Foxnaught/N-Queens/README.md

 # N-Queens
-Will count the number of ways N-queens can be placed on an NxN chessboard.
+This will count the number of ways N-queens can be placed on an NxN chessboard.

 n-queens.py was the earliest attempt at implementation and nqueens.c was a port of it to C.
 These are both quite slow compared to later attempts.

-I later looked online and discovered a bitfield method which uses bitwise operation and integers instead of arrays.
-This makes for much faster operations.
+I later looked online and discovered a bitfield method which uses bitwise operations and integers instead of arrays.
+This method is much faster.
-I implemented these changed in nqueenBitfield.c and then a smaller and slightly faster tinyNQueens.c
+I implemented these changes in nqueenBitfield.c and then a smaller and slightly faster tinyNQueens.c

 tinyNQueens.c should be the fastest implementation.